 These days, face creams come in all sorts of textures ranging from lightweight gel creams to heavier balms to increasingly popular facial oils, so there’s something for everyone.
 Essentially, face creams are occlusive layers (meaning they create a physical barrier on the skin to avoid trans epidermal water loss, or loss of moisture through the skin) that you apply over all your serums and treatments to seal everything in, protect your skin barrier, and avoid evaporation.
 Like all your other skincare, pat in your face cream to maximize absorption.

 Step 10: Sunscreen (day) or Sleeping mask (night)

 For day, a sunscreen is an absolute must, 365 days a year.
 There’s no use applying all those serums and treatments to address your skin issues if you’re going to undermine all that effort by not protecting your skin from damaging UV rays.
 UVA rays — the rays that contribute to premature aging — can even penetrate clouds and windows, so don’t think you can skip a day just because it’s cloudy or you’re indoors.

 At night, your skin’s restorative processes are on high gear, while the humidity in the air in your bedroom is at an all-time low.
 So you may want to consider a sleeping mask (or sleeping pack) with stronger occlusive properties to prevent evaporation and keep your nighttime treatments sealed in.

-Share your routine with us below.
+Share your K-beauty skincare regimen with us below.
 We’d love to compare notes!